AntonTegnelov/agentic_problem_solver/README.md

   - [x] create a CLI
   - [x] create an AI agent with langgraph
-  - [ ] Implement input validation
+  - [x] Implement input validation
-  - [ ] Add error handling
+  - [x] Add error handling
-  - [ ] Create logging system
+  - [x] Create logging system
-  - [ ] Add configuration options for the agent
+  - [x] Add configuration options for the agent
-  - [ ] Implement prompt templates
+  - [x] Implement prompt templates
-  - [ ] verify that it works
+  - [x] verify that it works
   - [ ] write unit tests
   - [ ] write integration tests
+  - [ ] run ruff and fix all warnings

-- create CI/CD that automatically runs all test
+- create CI/CD that

+  - [ ] automatically runs all test on each commit
+  - [ ] checks for at least 75% test coverage
+  - [ ] run ruff with strict typing and code must pass without warnings

 - enable the ai to break down the prompt into TODO lists following a standardized format